OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 ---
-title: 'Platform Limits with Office Scripts'
+title: 'Platform limits with Office Scripts'
 description: 'Resource limits and browser support for Office Scripts when used with Excel on the web' ms.date: 07/23/2020
 localization_priority: Normal
 ---

-# Platform Limits with Office Scripts
+# Platform limits with Office Scripts

 There are some platform limitations of which you be aware when developing Office Scripts.
 This article details browser support and data limits.